 Director: David Udayasekaran

 David Udayasekaran identifies as a settler in Canada of Sri Lankan Tamil origins.
-He is currently the Coordinator of the Teens Educating And Confronting Homophobia (TEACH program).
+They are currently the Coordinator of the Teens Educating And Confronting Homophobia (TEACH program).
 David has been an activist and educator for over 15 years.
-His primary passion is fostering understanding of the issues of people whose voices and stories often go unheard, namely LGBTQ+ people who also identify as Black, Indigenous and/or People of colour (BIPOC).
-His primary method of sharing understanding is through storytelling and is passionate about connecting queer and trans folks with other people and communities from the past and present and approaches all of his work with an understanding of anti-racist and anti-oppressive practice.
+Their primary passion is fostering understanding of the issues of people whose voices and stories often go unheard, namely LGBTQ+ people who also identify as Black, Indigenous and/or People of colour (BIPOC).
+Their primary method of sharing understanding is through storytelling and is passionate about connecting queer and trans folks with other people and communities from the past and present and approaches all of their work with an understanding of anti-racist and anti-oppressive practice.

 Director: Ari Wahl